Iosif Vareikis: Soviet official

-From April 25, 1923, to May 23, 1924, Vareikis was a candidate member of the Central Control Commission of the All-Union Communist Party (Bolsheviks).
+From 25 April 1923 to 23 May 1924 Vareikis was a candidate member of the Central Control Commission of the All-Union Communist Party (Bolsheviks).
 From February 1924 he was the executive secretary of the Central Committee of the Communist Party (Bolsheviks) of Turkestan and a member of the Central Asian Bureau of the Central Committee of the RCP (B).

 From October 1924 to January 1926 he worked as the head of the press department of the Central Committee.
 In this capacity, he was he was the "main literary censor in the Central Committee" and a "loyal Stalinist".
 Writing in Pravda in February 1925, he called for the "creation of an imaginative literature which is suitable for the ideological education of the broad masses", implying that the party should be telling writers how to write.